COURSE UNIT TITLE

 Planned Learning Activities and Teaching Methods

-1. Lecture
+1. Lecture seminars

 2. Weekly readings

-3. Class discussions
+3. In-class discussions

 Assessment Methods